-Note: This page contains information about the side effects of hepatitis b immune globulin.
-Some of the dosage forms included on this document may not apply to the brand name BayHep B.
+Note: This document contains side effect information about hepatitis b immune globulin.
+Some dosage forms listed on this page may not apply to the brand name BayHep B.

-In addition to its needed effects, some unwanted effects may be caused by hepatitis b immune globulin (the active ingredient contained in BayHep B).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in BayHep B) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.